marshallward/f90nml/papers/joss/paper.md

 raise an error.

-Another limitation of the namelist format is the use of a arbitrary start index in a Fortran array, which may be used at runtime but not specified in the namelist.
+Another limitation of the namelist format is the use of a arbitrary start index in a Fortran array, which may be assigned at runtime but not specified in the namelist.
 For this reason, arrays are assumed to begin at the lowest explicit index which is defined in the namelist, and is stored as metadata.
 For example, if we parse the namelist below: